We're an affiliate

 We hope you love the products we recommend!
 Just so you know, As an Amazon Associate we earn from qualifying purchases.
 Thank you if you use our links, we really appreciate

 Everyone loves a cup of coffee to kick start their day.
 After making that refreshing cup of coffee, most people will rinse off their coffee grounds down the drains.
-But do you know that is not the right way to dispose of used coffee grounds?
-Are you aware that used coffee grounds are not suitable for your drainage system?
+Have you ever considered if this is bad for your drainage system?
+The question remains; do coffee grounds clog sinks?

 Coffee grounds do not wash down the drains but clump together and stick on the drain pipes.
 With time, the coffee grounds clump together with drain sludge and form clogs on the drain pipes.
 Therefore, coffee grounds clog sinks over time.